victorhaggqvist/xboomx/README.md

 ```

 The `ignorelist` to prevent stuff that is in your path for showing up as suggestions.
 Like if you type `x` then `X` might show up before `xbmc`.

+`complete_offpath` will add everything that's in you ranking database regardless of availability on PATH.
+This is off by default.

 ## License